Logo Texture Analysis

 In particular, a straight line S can be parametrized as bx + ay = ab (x-intercept y-intercept equation) or as

-The implementation of the inverse Radon transformation offers particular advantage in the construction of the Radon domain from the pattern.
-Each cell in the Radon domain is firmly correlated with a specific straight line in the pattern, whose intensity values can be interrogated directly, interpolated and rounded if necessary, accumulated and then stored in this cell.
-A clever approach is so to traverse the domain in Radon space inversely cell by cell (φ, ρ), instead of traversing the Kikuchi pattern and transforming pixel by pixel into a sinoidal curve in the Radon domain.
+The concept of Radon transformation has some advantages for band localization [2, 3].
+A clever approach is to traverse the domain in Radon space inversely cell by cell (ρ , φ), instead of scanning through the Kikuchi pattern directly and transforming pixel by pixel into the Radon domain.
+Thus, one first sums up the intensity values along the corresponding straight line, that is the projection line S, in the pattern and then writes, in one step, this value to the respective cell.
 Since successive points on the straight line are considered, the intensity profile along the line can be interrogated.
 For example, sections of the straight line have similar intensity inside a band and a cusp or a peak at the bordering Kikuchi lines.
-Short sections that indicate lines (partly) outside a band, can be skipped during the transformation by applying a run-length filter.
+Short sections indicate lines that run (partly) outside a band, and these sections can be skipped during the transformation by applying a run-length filter.
 Similarly, artifacts and intensity peaks ("hot spots") can be masked out by applying local bounds along the intensity profile.
 Locally excessive intensity values occur at the zone axes, for example, while diffraction points or dynamic diffraction effects can cause unusually high or low intensity modulations.
 Applying a nonlinear intensity operator to the domain [3] can further suppress noise and effectively improve contrast.
 Overall, intensity evaluation along straight lines with the "inverse" construction of the Radon transform results in a clean domain in Radon space.

 From pattern to RT